About EnrollmentQ1: Adult 101 is full, but can you take just one more student

 A5: We are sorry, but students who are 13 years old and under are not eligible.
 Please wait until your child turn 14.

 A1: There is no placement test.
 You are allowed to choose a class that you think is the most beneficial for you.
 If you are not sure what level your Japanese is, please read the answer below.
-If you have more questions, feel free to ask the instructors of Adult Courses.
+If you have more questions, feel free to contact us.
+(A quick level check for Adult 102 is here.)

 Q2: What class should I take?